Peter554/pipedantic/README.md

 }
 ```

-We could codify this spec and parse the pipe delimited text into Pydantic models using this pipedantic!
+We could codify this spec and parse the pipe delimited text into Pydantic models using pipedantic!
 A spec might look like this:

 ```py
 class Comment(pydantic.BaseModel):
     posted_at: datetime.date
     text: str

 class User(pydantic.BaseModel):
     name: str